k8snetworkplumbingwg/sriov-network-operator/doc/design/sriov-persistent-logging-enhancement.md

 **Important**: If log rotation triggers during a chroot (the daemon is chrooted to `/host`), the path `/host/var/log/...` would resolve incorrectly (it would look for `/host/host/var/log/...` on the actual host).
 To handle this:

-- **Option A (recommended)**: Use a dedicated goroutine for log writing that never enters chroot, or buffer log writes and flush outside chroot sections.
+- **Option A**: Use a dedicated goroutine for log writing that never enters chroot, or buffer log writes and flush outside chroot sections.
 - **Option B**: Write the log file to a path that resolves correctly in both contexts.
 Since `/host` maps to `/` on the host, the log path inside chroot would be `/var/log/sriov-network-config-daemon/config-daemon.log`, which is valid.
 We can open the file using this host-relative path before chroot, and lumberjack rotation will work because chroot sections are short-lived and the file is re-opened at the original path when chroot exits.
+However, this relies on timing assumptions and could fail if rotation occurs during chroot.
 - **Option C**: Write to a tmpfs or emptyDir mount that is also bind-mounted to the host.
 However, this does not survive pod restarts.

-**Recommended approach**: Option B — rely on the fact that chroot sections in the config daemon are short-lived (typically a single command execution), and lumberjack rotation during a chroot is extremely unlikely.
-As an additional safeguard, the log file path will be set to `/host/var/log/sriov-network-config-daemon/config-daemon.log` and the directory will be created at daemon startup before any chroot operations.
+**Recommended approach**: Option A — Use a dedicated logging mechanism that is isolated from chroot operations.
+This provides a robust solution that avoids race conditions entirely.
+The zap logger will buffer writes in memory, and the underlying file writer (lumberjack) will operate in the main namespace, never entering the chrooted environment.
+This eliminates the risk of path resolution failures during log rotation, regardless of when rotation occurs relative to chroot operations.

 ### API Extensions